WHAT DO I NEED TO DO TO BE A VOLUNTEER?

 I AM TRAVELLING ALONE, AND WANT TO HAVE SOMEONE TO TRAVEL WITH.
 CAN YOU PUT ME IN CONTACT WITH SOMEONE?

-- If you have booked travel, you will be added to a travel group on Facebook.
+- When your trip is accepted you will be added to a travel group on Facebook.
 On this group you can find others that will travel during the same period.

 - If you have not booked your travel, you can send a question to our Facebook group.
 Feel free to use the local groups to do this.